erickbytes/divbull/divbull.com/content/blog/Stocks-I-Bought-and-Sold-Recently.md

 **AMZN**

 Another hyperscaler.
-Investing in Anthropic.
+Also investing in Anthropic.
 Has Zoox in the autonomous taxi space.
 Zoox began testing in Los Angeles, the sixth location for Amazon’s self-driving technology.
 The godfather of e-commerce with an ads business and streaming.
 Bezo's baby.
 C'mon it's Amazon!
 Yet another cloud computing competitor in AWS.
 Lots to like.
 I added 3 shares in April at $171.
 In July, I sold 3 shares that I bought in my taxable brokerage at $228.
 Essentially